 The doctor's Rx

 Here's what you should do: Leave your auditory organs alone.
 (Easy, right?)
 If the wax starts to become uncomfortably visible or annoy you, handle it—but only on the outside.
+(Plus, keeping the outer crevices of your ears clean can also prevent ear cheese, which is often the reason behind why earrings smell funky).

 "The way we recommend to clean your ears is just with a washcloth or a towel on your finger," says Dr. Voigt.